Low-Energy Supernova Constraints on Lepton Flavor Violating Axions: ALP production and absorption

-where $|{\bf p}_a|=\sqrt{E_a^2-m_a^2}$, $d^2n_a/dt dE_a$ is the production rate for the corresponding electron-muon coalescence process, and $\mu_a^0 = \sum_{f} \mu_f$ with $\mu_f$ denoting the chemical potential of the final state particle $f$.
-Thus, one has $\mu_a^0 = \mu_{e} - \mu_{\mu}$ for the process of $a \to e^- + \mu^+$, and $\mu_a^0 = \mu_{\mu} - \mu_{e}$ for the process of $a \to \mu^- + e^+$, where $\mu_e$ ($\mu_\mu$) denotes the electron (muon) chemical potential.
-We note that in regions where the ALP is in equilibrium, $\mu_a^0$ becomes its chemical potential and thus vanishes.
+where $|{\bf p}_a|=\sqrt{E_a^2-m_a^2}$, $d^2n_a/dt dE_a$ is the production rate for the corresponding electron-muon coalescence process, and $\mu_{a\to f}^0 = \sum_{p} \mu_p$ with $\mu_p$ denoting the chemical potential of the particle $p$ in the final state.
+Thus, one has $\mu_{a\to e^- + \mu^+}^0 = \mu_{e} - \mu_{\mu}$ for the process of $a \to e^- + \mu^+$, and $\mu_{a\to \mu^- + e^+}^0 = \mu_{\mu} - \mu_{e}$ for the process of $a \to \mu^- + e^+$, where $\mu_e$ ($\mu_\mu$) denotes the electron (muon) chemical potential.
+We note that in regions where the ALP is in equilibrium, $\mu_{a\to f}^0$ becomes the chemical potential of the ALP and thus vanishes.
 In such cases, the electron chemical potential should be equal to the muon chemical potential, and one can no longer use the Garching profiles where the electron chemical potential is significantly different from the muon chemical potential.
 Equilibrium between the ALP and SM particles can be achieved in regions of parameter space where the coupling strength is sufficiently large.
 A detailed analysis of such cases will be presented in a future study \cite{LFV-LESN}.